This Vegetable Pot Pie Recipe is loaded with hearty veggies for a comforting and delicious dish that happens to be vegetarian-friendly.

 Frequently Asked Questions

-close up of veggie pot pie with carrots, peas, celery, creamy gravy
+Close up of veggie pot pie with carrots, peas, celery, creamy gravy.

 Print Recipe

-4.95 stars (17 reviews)
+4.96 stars (21 reviews)

 Leave a Review »

-Best Vegetarian Pot Pie
+Vegetarian Pot Pie Recipe

 Prep Time: 8 minutes